 Computed Tomography (CT)

-The Division of Radiological Physics has been conducting nationally-recognized research on patient dosimetry and clinical image quality in CT utilizing post-mortem subjects.
-Our outstanding PhD graduates have established this research under the direction of Dr Arreola and with the assistance of Dr Rill, along with the invaluable contributions by Dr Sharat Bidari and Brian Cormack, CT technologist.
+The Division of Clinical Radiological Physics has been conducting nationally-recognized research on patient dosimetry and clinical image quality in CT utilizing post-mortem subjects.
+Our outstanding PhD graduates have established this research under the direction of Dr Arreola and with the assistance of Dr Rill, along with the invaluable contributions by Dr Sharat Bidari, and Brian Cormack, CT technologist.

 The foundation work, using optically-stimulated luminescent dosimeters (OSLDs) and anthropomorphic phantoms, was completed by Medical Physics graduates Drs Lindsey Berkowitz (now at Tufts Hospital) and Monica Ghita (now at Virginia Commonwealth University).
-This was immediately followed by the development of the post-mortem dosimetry method by Medical Physics graduate Dr Thomas Griglock (now at the Oregon Health Sciences University), and the development of a mathematical basis to calculate organ doses by Medical Physics graduate Dr Lindsay Sinclair (now at Oregon Health Sciences University).
+This was immediately followed by the development of the post-mortem dosimetry method by Medical Physics graduate Dr Thomas Griglock (now at the Oregon Health Sciences University), and the development of a mathematical basis to calculate organ doses by Medical Physics graduate Dr Lindsay DeWeese (now at Oregon Health Sciences University).

 The first-ever evaluation of dose and image quality of the Toshiba AIDR Iterative Reconstruction algorithm was completed by Medical Physics graduate Dr Anna Mench (now at Salem Hospital, Oregon).

 Medical Physics graduates Drs Rebecca Lamoureaux and Izabella Barreto led additional research on the Impact of table height and positioning on patient doses in CT (funded by Canon).